Cost of Living in Tucson, AZ: Monthly Budget Breakdown

 Weekly Meal Budget

-When you plan weekly meals in Tucson, budget about $170 per week for a single renter based on a $737 monthly grocery estimate, and scale up from there for couples or families (for example, roughly $330/week for a married couple with young kids).
+When planning weekly meals in Tucson, budget about $170 per week for a single renter based on a $737 monthly grocery estimate.
+Scale up for couples or families (roughly $330 per week for a married couple with young kids).

 Groceries run about 5–6% above the U.S. average, so add a modest premium when comparing national weekly budgets.